SanjaySantokee/FunctionFalcon/README.md

-# FunctionFalcon
+# Wolfy
-FunctionFalcon is a Python program that allows users to enter mathematical expressions and get the solutions using an API.
+Wolfy is a Python program that allows users to enter mathematical expressions and get the solutions using an API.
 The program also features a history list where past calculations can be viewed and copied to the clipboard.

 ## Installation